White Rabbit (candy): Melamine contamination

 White Rabbit candies exported to New Zealand were also tested, and though melamine was found, as there had been no harm done yet they were unable to recall.
 Two reporters, using the Singaporean test results, calculated that "a 60kg adult [...] would have to eat more than 47 White Rabbit sweets [...] every day over a lifetime to exceed the tolerable threshold" for melamine.
 In September 2008, the Connecticut Department of Consumer Protection warned consumers not to eat "White Rabbit Creamy Candy" because tests by the Connecticut Agriculture Experiment Station Laboratory determined that it contained melamine.
 In September 2008, United States Food and Drug Administration warned consumers about White Rabbit candy over concerns of possible melamine contamination, and the American distributor, Queensway Foods Inc., ordered a recall.
 Tests conducted in South Africa confirmed similar results.

 Golden Rabbit

-When White Rabbit candy returned to export in 2009, it also underwent a name change to Golden Rabbit Creamy Candy.
-Aside from avoiding the marketing stigma associated with the tarnished White Rabbit name, the Golden Rabbit candy is made using milk from Australia instead of China.
-Original White Rabbit is also manufactured with milk from New Zealand.
+When White Rabbit candy returned to export in 2009, it underwent a name change to Golden Rabbit Creamy Candy.
+Aside from avoiding the marketing stigma associated with the tarnished White Rabbit name, Golden Rabbit candy is made using milk from Australia instead of China.
+Original White Rabbit Creamy Candy is also manufactured with milk from New Zealand.